okviz/okviz.github.io/_mydocs/synoptic-panel/features/drill-mode.md

 Here is how the Drill Path is built:
 - **For each level of the hierarchy, except the last one:**
-    - If there are **multiple values** in the dataset at that level, the name of the column, as defined in the dataset, is included.
+    - If there are **multiple values** in the dataset at that level, the name of the column, as defined in the dataset, is taken.
-    - If there is **only one value**, the value of the data point is included.
-For example, if you drill down on a single data point, the path will include its value.
+    - If there is **only one value**, the value of the data point is taken.
+For example, if you drill down on a single data point, the path will take its value.

 - **For the last level of the hierarchy:**
     - If the **Last-Single** rule (see below) is enabled, the behavior is the same as above.
-    - Otherwise, the name of the column, as defined in the dataset, is included.
+    - Otherwise, the name of the column, as defined in the dataset, is taken.

-> Note that renaming the columns in the visual data bucket won’t affect the path.
+> Note that renaming the columns in the visual data bucket won't affect the path.

 ### The "Last-Single" Rule

 Synoptic Panel offers an advanced option called [Last-Single Rule](../options/advanced-settings/last-single.md).

-When enabled, if the dataset at the last level contains only one value, the last element of the Drill Path will be that value.
+When enabled, if the dataset at the last level of the hierarchy contains only one value, the last element of the Drill Path will be that value.
 Since maps are assigned on a single Drill Path, you can use this option to associate specific maps to individual values and switch between them by applying single-value filters to the visual.
 When the option is disabled, the last level of the path is always the name of the column, regardless of the filters applied.

-<todo>Example</todo>
+<todo>Screencast to explain the concept</todo>

+> In the scenario where there is only a single category in the dataset (a single level in the hierarchy), you can use this option to associate a map to each value of the category, and switch between them by applying a single filter on the category.

->> Be aware that changing the Last-Single setting could make some maps not reachable anymore, as the Drill Path will be different.
+>> Be aware that changing the Last-Single setting after maps have been associated may make some maps no longer reachable, as the Drill Path will be different.
 In this case, you can always manage the assigned maps through the [Maps Manager](../features/maps-manager.md).

 ### Examples